vivint/selenium-docker/README.md

 # vivint-selenium-docker

-Extending Selenium with drop in replacements for Chrome and Firefox webdrivers that will run inside a Docker container instead of in the user's desktop environment.
+Extending Selenium with drop in replacements for Chrome and Firefox webdriver classes that will run inside a Docker container instead of in the user's desktop environment.

 ## Getting Started